TorNATO-PRO/TorNATO-PRO.github.io/src/content/posts/stack-safe-purescript.md

   go (State { lst: Cons x xs, k }) = Loop (State { lst: xs, k: \res -> k (fn x res) })
 ```

-Now lets run it!
+Now let's run it!
 Anddddd still the same problem.
 Well great, so it turns out that we are still building up a massive continuation.
 Once it was actually evaluated, we still ended up having to do all of the function calls and the closure of callbacks doesn't get turned into a loop.
 It turns out that tailRec isn't necessarily foolproof.
+Trampolining flattens self-recursion expressed as Loop/Done.
+It does not flatten a deep chain of plain function applications (e.g., a big composed continuation applied at the end, like we have here).

 # Defunctionalization